-While barbeque is considered to be a variant spelling of barbecue, chances are good that people will RSVP “yes” to either a barbecue or a barbeque, depending on who’s grilling.
+While barbeque is considered to be a variant spelling of barbecue, chances are good that people will RSVP “yes” to either a barbecue or a barbeque, so spell it however you want.

 However, Southerners and Northeasterners barbecue meat on a grill, and serve it at a cookout.
 (Hint: These are the same thing, though recipes may vary by region).